dirtycache/API_Sec_Lab/module3.md

 ### Exercise 3.4 - Mass Assignment

 In a Mass Assignment scenario, the client sends a request to an endpoint with additional JSON properties.
-Attackers often add JSON properties such as 'is_admin', 'role', etc. to bypass access controls.
+Attackers often add JSON properties such as `'is_admin'`, `'role'`, etc. to bypass access controls.
 The script generates request to the register endpoint with additional JSON properties in order to try and register as an admin.
 Us the following steps to run this attack against VAmPI.

 1. From the command line run the following command: